DHTMLX/gantt-docs/data/desktop/grouping.md

 Keeping original task hierarchy in groups
 ---------------------------------------

-In group mode, the Gantt tree's original structure isn't displayed by default, and all tasks appear as first-level children of their respective groups.
+In the group mode, the Gantt tree's original structure isn't displayed by default, and all tasks appear as first-level children of their respective groups.

-To maintain the original subtask structure within groups, utilize the **save_tree_structure** setting:
+To maintain the original subtask structure within groups, use the **save_tree_structure** setting:

 ~~~js
 gantt.groupBy({